Knowledge base

 Prerequisites

-- Have the new domain name (if necessary, create it beforehand).
+- Own the new domain name (if necessary, create it in advance).

 - Refer to the instructions in this other guide by applying the instructions corresponding to your situation (this is so that the domain name works when it is linked to your Mail Service).

-Once the new domain name is ready to be used in place of the old one, you need to add it to the Mail Service and then perform a reversal:
+Once the new domain name is ready to be used in place of the old one, you need to add it to the Mail Service and then perform a swap:

-Click the blue Add a linked domain button:
+- Click the blue Add linked domain button:

-- Search for an existing domain within the organization to which you are connected; this will link and automatically update the DNS zone of the added domain.
+- Search for an existing domain in the organization you are connected to; this will link and automatically update the DNS zone of the added domain.

 - Add a domain name or subdomain to manually specify the domain name or subdomain to use (ideal if the domain name is elsewhere).